keithf4/testingdocs/mimeo.md

 *dml_destroyer(p_dest_table text, p_keep_table boolean DEFAULT true)*
  * Function to automatically remove a dml replication table from the destination.
 This will also automatically remove the associated objects from the source database if the dml_maker() function was used to create it.
  * p_keep_table is an optional, boolean parameter to say whether you want to keep or destroy your destination database table.
 Defaults to true to help prevent you accidentally destroying the destination when you didn't mean to.
  * Be aware that only the owner of a table can drop triggers, so this function will fail if the source database mimeo role does not own the source table.
+Dropping the mimeo trigger first should allow the destroyer function to run successfully and clean the rest of the objects up.
 This is the way PostgreSQL permissions are currently setup and there's nothing I can do about it.

 *inserter_destroyer(p_dest_table text, p_keep_table boolean DEFAULT true)*
  * Function to automatically remove an inserter replication table from the destination.